swiftlang/swift-evolution/proposals/0113-rounding-functions-on-floatingpoint.md

 * `floor()` and `ceil()` or `ceiling()` are [mathematical terms of art](http://mathworld.wolfram.com/CeilingFunction.html).
 But most people who want to round a floating point are not mathematicians.
 * `nextIntegralUp()` and `nextIntegralDown()` are more descriptive, and perhaps a better fit with the rest of the `FloatingPoint` API, but possibly misleading as `(4.0).nextIntegralUp() == 4.0`

-## Rationale

-On [Date], the core team decided to **(TBD)** this proposal.
-When the core team makes a decision regarding this proposal, their rationale for the decision will be written here.